pesde-pkg/hello/docs/intro.md

 The `pesde/hello` package is intended to be used in examples.

-It exports a library and a binary, both of which prints a simple greeting.
+It exports a library and a binary, both of which print a simple greeting.

 ## Installation